jslefche/multSE/README.md

 ```
 ![multSE benchmark plot](https://github.com/jslefche/jslefche.github.io/blob/master/img/multSE_benchmark.jpeg?raw=true)

-As you can see, the new function 'mult.SE.group` is much faster, particularly when the number of resamples is large.
+As you can see, the new function `mult.SE.group` is much faster, particularly when the number of resamples is large.